tryolabs/django-kitsune/README.rst

 All host shall have access to a common database in order to get information about scheduled jobs and check jobs to run.

-Screenshots:
+***********
+Screenshots
+***********

 .. image:: http://www.tryolabs.com/static/images/kitsune_jobs.jpg

 .. image:: http://www.tryolabs.com/static/images/kitsune_job.jpg

 ********
 Features
 ********

 * Hosts
-Add hosts to monitor.
+*: Add hosts to monitor.

 * Checks
--Add jobs with checks to be performed
+*: Add jobs with checks to be performed

--Schedule
+*: Schedule

--Check to be performed
+*: Check to be performed

--Host to check
+*: Host to check

--Select users or groups to be notified
+*: Select users or groups to be notified

--Configure notification rules
+*: Configure notification rules

--Select how to render results
+*: Select how to render results

--Set amount of log history to keep
+*: Set amount of log history to keep

 * Custom Checks
--You can implement your own checks by implementing a subclass of `kitsune.base.BaseKitsuneCheck`
+*: You can implement your own checks by implementing a subclass of `kitsune.base.BaseKitsuneCheck`

 * Nagios Checks
--A builtin check is provided that wrapps any Nagios check.
+*: A builtin check is provided that wrapps any Nagios check.

--You can use any existing Nagios check within django-kitsune
+*: You can use any existing Nagios check within django-kitsune

 * Logs
--Log and list check results
+*: Log and list check results

 * Result Renderers
--Can implement renderers by implementing a subclass of `kitsune.renderers.KitsuneJobRenderer`

--Returns a html with the corresponding result that will be rendered within result listings.
+*: Can implement renderers by implementing a subclass of `kitsune.renderers.KitsuneJobRenderer` *: Returns a html with the corresponding result that will be rendered within result listings.

 * List Checks
--Host name, last time performed, last result, next scheduled run.
+*: Host name, last time performed, last result, next scheduled run.

 * Notification Rules
--Notifications through e-mail.
+*: Notifications through e-mail.

--Configure who to notify: Groups or Users.
+*: Configure who to notify: Groups or Users.

--Configure when to trigger a notification.
+*: Configure when to trigger a notification.

--Configure the frequency of notifications to avoid spam emails :)
+*: Configure the frequency of notifications to avoid spam emails :)

 * All configurations are made through a graphic UI within admin panel.